Dr. Karen Gallagher

 University of California, Irvine, Ph.D. in German

-- Dr. Karen Gallagher is a German and Humanities scholar with extensive international teaching experience, as well as a strong background in cultural events organization and institutional fundraising.
+Dr. Gallagher is a scholar of German and the Humanities with extensive international teaching experience as well as a strong background in cultural events organization.
 She received her Ph.D. in German from the University of California, Irvine.
-Her dissertation illuminated the life of the Austro-Hungarian writer Marie Herzfeld (1855-1940), based in part on research she carried out in Vienna as a Fulbright scholar.
-Dr. Gallagher then received a Fulbright teaching position in the Austrian school system, and later worked at the United Nations' International Atomic Energy Agency in Vienna.
-She is currently preparing her dissertation for publication.
+Her dissertation was on the life of the Austro-Hungarian writer Marie Herzfeld (1855-1940), based in part on research she carried out in Vienna, Austria, as a Fulbright scholar.
+Dr. Gallagher then received a second Fulbright grant to teach in the Austrian school system, and later worked at the United Nation's International Atomic Energy Agency in Vienna.

 - Recent Creative, Scholarly Work and Publications

 Karen Gallagher, Douglas Dechow, and Anna Leahy.
 “Freedom Without Walls: One Model for Interdisciplinarity on Campus,” Die Unterrichtspraxis/Teaching German, Volume 44 Number 2, 134-145.